-Dust controls, including the broom sweeper, mobile water sprinkler guns, large water hoses and fixed water spray nozzle systems were observed to be in good condition.
-The water truck was not operational at the time.
-Some fugitive dust caused by wind was observed on the west slope of the Stockpile at the time of inspection.
+Dust controls, including the water truck, large water hoses and fixed water spray nozzle systems were observed.
+The water hoses and spray nozzle system were not operational at the time.
+Some localized fugitive dust, caused by wind was observed on the west slope of the Stockpile at the time of inspection.
+Wind gusted at over 20mph at the top of the stockpile.